-Proposition 1 A sequential history $H_S$ is k-FIFO-valid if and only if $L(H_S) \le k$ , $A(H_S) \le k$ , and $SD(H_S) \le k + 1$ .
+Proposition 1 A sequential history H_S is k-FIFO-valid if and only if $L(H_S) \le k$, $A(H_S) \le k$, and $SD(H_S) \le k + 1$.

 Finally, we recall the notion of linearizability [10] before introducing the remaining concepts.
 Given a history H and a sequential specification C, lin(H,C) denotes the set of all sequential histories that are equivalent to H and valid with respect to C. If lin(H,C) is not empty, H is said to be linearizable with respect to C [10].
-Hence, C is linearizable with respect to FIFO if there is a sequential history C equivalent to C that is FIFO-valid; it is linearizable with respect to C for there is a sequential history C equivalent to C that is C equivalent to C that is C equivalent to C is linearizable with respect to C as well.
+Hence, His linearizable with respect to FIFO if there is a sequential history H_S equivalent to Hthat is FIFO-valid; it is linearizable with respect to k-FIFO if there is a sequential history H_S equivalent to H that is k-FIFO-valid.
+Note that every history linearizable with respect to FIFO is linearizable with respect to k-FIFO as well.
 A concurrent implementation of a sequential specification is said to be linearizable if all histories that can be obtained with the implementation are linearizable [10].
 Linearizability is thus a consistency condition for specifying the semantics of objects in the presence of concurrency.
-The implementations of all C is linearizable.
+The implementations of all (k-FIFO) queues discussed in this paper are linearizable.

-In general, lin(H,C) may contain more than one sequential history if H is linearizable with respect to C. However, we are only interested in the sequential history $H_A$ in lin(H,C) that represents the run that was actually performed.
-In particular, we are interested in the actual semantical deviation $SD(H_A)$ of H (ASD for short), and similarly in $L(H_A)$ and $A(H_A)$ .
-Unfortunately, $H_A$ cannot be determined on existing hardware without introducing prohibitive overhead.
+In general, lin(H,C) may contain more than one sequential history if H is linearizable with respect to C. However, we are only interested in the sequential history H_A in lin(H,C) that represents the run that was actually performed.
+In particular, we are interested in the actual semantical deviation $SD(H_A)$ of H (ASD for short), and similarly in $L(H_A)$ and $A(H_A)$.
+Unfortunately, H_A cannot be determined on existing hardware without introducing prohibitive overhead.
 In practice, only H can be obtained efficiently by time-stamping the invocation and response events of all operations.
-We therefore propose to approximate $H_A$ by computing two sequential histories $H_L$ and $H_H$ in lin(H,C) such that
+We therefore propose to approximate H_A by computing two sequential histories H_L and H_H in lin(H,C)such that